-- Chronic pelvic pain accounts for 15% of outpatient gynecologic visits.
+- Chronic pelvic pain accounts for 15 percent of outpatient gynecologic visits.

-- Studies show 30% of patients with chronic pelvic pain have pelvic congestion syndrome (PCS) as a sole cause of their pain and an additional 15% have PCS along with another pelvic pathology.
+- Studies show 30 percent of patients with chronic pelvic pain have pelvic congestion syndrome (PCS) as a sole cause of their pain and an additional 15 percent have PCS along with another pelvic pathology.

 - Two or more pregnancies and hormonal increases